Companies that use MindManager

 All visual collaboration MindManager

-MindManager We detected 738 customers using MindManager and 4 companies that churned or ended their trial.
-The most common industry is Machinery Manufacturing (6%) and the most common company size is 1,001-5,000 employees (25%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+MindManager We detected 777 companies using MindManager, 16 companies that churned, and 28 customers with upcoming renewal in the next 3 months.
+The most common industry is Utilities (6%) and the most common company size is 1,001-5,000 employees (23%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login